vadimdemedes/ink/docs/recipes/routing-using-memory-router.md

 	);
 };

 /* Ensuring MemoryRouter is provided at a higher level of the tree.
-This can be in a different file */
+This can be in a separate file */

 export default (props) => {
 	return(